 Safer Internet Centres and Committees

 However, Safer Internet Day is also celebrated outside Europe.
 In 2009, the concept of Safer Internet Day Committees was introduced, to strengthen the bonds with countries outside the network and invest in a harmonised promotion of the campaign across the world.
-There are around 30 committees working closely with the Insafe coordination team, which is based at the heart of the European Union in Brussels.
+Around 70 committees started working closely with the Insafe coordination team, which is based at the heart of the European Union in Brussels.

 Saferinternetday.org provides a global online community platform where countries and international organisations can showcase events and actions conducted locally, nationally and internationally for Safer Internet Day.

 Within these pages you will find a wealth of multilingual resources empowering young people, their teachers and their families to make the best possible use of online technology.
 It is a space where leaders in the internet safety community can communicate with the public and exchange ideas, knowledge and experience with each other.

 If you would like to support SID, please email email@example.com and you will be contacted with further information.